What is an ASO Test?

-The ASO test measures the level of antistreptolysin antibodies in the bloodstream, which are produced by your immune system when it encounters streptolysin O toxin created by group A Streptococcus (GAS) bacteria.
-The production of these antibodies is a response to the GAS bacteria and helps your body fight against the infection.
+The ASO test measures the level of antistreptolysin antibodies in the bloodstream.
+These antibodies are produced by the immune system when it encounters streptolysin O toxin created by group A Streptococcus (GAS) bacteria.
+The production of these antibodies is a response to the GAS bacteria and helps the body fight against the infection.

 The healthcare provider may instruct you to fast for six hours before taking the ASO test.
 The procedure involves drawing blood from your inner arm vein with a fine needle, and the blood is then collected in a tube by the lab technician.
 The tube will be sent to the laboratory for examination.